 In preparation of the annual financial statements, the Group makes estimations and applies judgement that could affect the reported amount of assets and liabilities within the next financial year.

-Key areas in which judgement is applied include:
+Key areas in which estimates are made include:

-- The impact of COVID-19 and the Russian invasion of Ukraine required management to apply significant judgements and estimates to quantify the impact on the annual financial statements.
-The assumptions can specifically be viewed on pages 44 to 46 in section 3, pages 84 to 86 of section 3 and throughout section 4, the annual financial statements - The Group operates in a legal and regulatory environment that exposes it to litigation risks.
-As a result, the Group is involved in disputes and legal proceedings which arise in the ordinary course of business.
-The Group evaluates all facts, the probability of the outcome of legal proceedings and advice from internal and external legal counsel when considering the accounting implications - In accordance with IFRS 13 Fair Value Measurement, the Group categorises financial instruments carried on the balance sheet at fair value using a three level hierarchy.
-Financial instruments categorised as level 1 are valued using quoted market prices and therefore there is minimal judgement applied in determining fair value.
+• In accordance with IFRS 13 Fair Value Measurement, the Group categorises financial instruments carried on the balance sheet at fair value using a three level hierarchy.
+Financial instruments categorised as level 1 are valued using guoted market prices and therefore there is minimal judgement applied in determining fair value.
 However, the fair value of financial instruments categorised as level 2 and, in particular, level 3 are determined using valuation techniques including discounted cash flow analysis and valuation models.
 The valuation techniques for level 3 financial instruments involve management judgement and estimates the extent of which depends on the complexity of the instrument and the availability of market observable information.
 In particular, significant uncertainty exists in the valuation of unlisted investments and fair value loans in the private equity and direct investments portfolios.
 Key valuation inputs are based on the most relevant observable market information and can include expected cash flows, discount rates, earnings multiples and the underlying assets within a business, adjusted where necessary for factors that specifically apply to the individual investments and recognising market volatility.
 Further details of the Group's level 3 financial instruments and the sensitivity of the valuation including the effect of applying reasonably possible alternative assumptions in determining their fair value are also set out in note 15.

-Details of unlisted investments can be found in note 26 with further analysis contained in the risk management section on page 48.
+Details of unlisted investments can be found in note 26 with further analysis contained in the notes to risk and capital management on page 161.

 - The determination of ECL against assets that are carried at amortised cost and ECL relating to debt instruments at FVOCI involves a high degree of uncertainty as it involves using assumptions that are highly subjective and sensitive to risk factors.
 The most significant judgements relate to defining what is considered to be a significant increase in credit risk; determining the probability of default (PD), exposure at default (EAD) and loss given default (LGD) and future cash flows; incorporating information about forecast economic conditions and the weightings to be applied to economic scenarios.
-More detail relating to the methodology, judgements and estimates and results of the Group's assessment of ECLs, including our assessment of the impact of COVID-19 and the Russian invasion of Ukraine, can be found on pages 44 to 46 - The measurement of ECL has reliance on expert credit judgement.
+More detail relating to the methodology, judgements and estimates and results of the Group's assessment of ECLs, including our assessment of the impact of the Russian invasion of Ukraine, can be found on pages 156 to 158 - The measurement of ECL has reliance on expert credit judgement.
 Key judgemental areas are highlighted below and are subject to robust governance processes.
 Key drivers of measurement uncertainty include: - The assessment of a significant increase in credit risk; - A range of forward-looking probability-weighted macroeconomic scenarios; and - Estimations of probabilities of default, loss given default and exposures at default using models.